jesseoverright/vagrant-wp/README.md

 Vagrant-WP will automatically sync a `wp-content` folder from the parent directory into the WordPress base folder.
 This will allow you to add plugins, themes, or uploads content automatically to the development environment.

 If a `wp-content` folder doesn't exist, Vagrant-WP will clone the standard wp-content folder from Wordpress.

+If `INSTALL_WORDPRESS` is set to `false`, Vagrant-wp will symlink the www folder to the webroot.

 ## Build